testomatio/reporter/README.md

 ## How It Works

-Testomatio Reporter provides common API to store and organize test reports.
+Testomat.io Reporter provides common API to store and organize test reports.
 It can receive test result data from any [test framework](./docs/frameworks.md) and send it to different services via [pipes](./docs/pipes).

 | 🌊 Input         | 📊 Output                                 |